Authors of section

 The appropriate radiograph is performed based on local tenderness or deformity and the presence of neurology (in case of neurological injury).

-For the upper cervical spine one can use a C2 targeted X-ray examination.
+For the upper cervical spine one can use a C2 targeted x-ray examination.

-Lateral incudes occiput to C3.
+Lateral includes occiput to C3.

 What is seen in the AP radiograph

-Anatomical landmarks in AP view
+Anatomical landmarks seen in the AP view:

 • Odontoid